Shirley MacLaine: 1960–1969: Acclaim and stardom

 In 1969, MacLaine starred in the film version of the musical Sweet Charity, directed by Bob Fosse, and based on the script for Federico Fellini's Nights of Cabiria which was released a decade earlier.
-Gwen Verdon, who originated the role onstage, had hoped to play Charity in the film version; however, MacLaine won the role because her name was better known to audiences at the time.
+Gwen Verdon, who originated the role onstage, had hoped to play Charity in the film version.
+MacLaine won the role because her name was better known to audiences at the time.
 Verdon signed on as assistant to choreographer Bob Fosse, helping teach MacLaine dance moves and some of the more intricate routines.
 MacLaine received a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical nomination.
 The film was not a financial success.

 1970–1976: Continued success

-MacLaine was top-billed in Two Mules for Sister Sara (1970), in a role written for Elizabeth Taylor, who chose not to appear in the movie.
+In 1970, MacLaine was top-billed in Two Mules for Sister Sara, in a role written for Elizabeth Taylor, who chose not to appear in the movie.
 The Western film was a hit, primarily due to her co-star Clint Eastwood, one of the top box office stars in the world at that time.
 The film's director, Don Siegel, said of her: "It's hard to feel any great warmth to her.
 She's too unfeminine, and has too much balls.
 She's very, very hard."

 She then moved on to television, cast as a photojournalist in a short-lived sitcom, Shirley's World (1971–1972).
 Co-produced by Sheldon Leonard and ITC Entertainment, the series was shot in the United Kingdom.
 As part of the deal, Lew Grade produced the low-budget drama Desperate Characters (1970).

 MacLaine put her career on hold as she campaigned for George McGovern during the 1972 presidential election, including the Democratic primaries.
 As a final effort she co-produced the benefit concert Star-Spangled Women for McGovern–Shriver one week before the election.
 In the end, McGovern was defeated in a landslide by incumbent Richard Nixon.

 In 1973, her friend, writer and director William Peter Blatty wanted to cast her for the role as the mother in The Exorcist.
 The role was eventually played by Ellen Burstyn.
 MacLaine declined the part since she had recently appeared in another film about the supernatural, The Possession of Joel Delaney (1972).

-MacLaine’s documentary film The Other Half of the Sky: A China Memoir (1975), co-directed with film and television director Claudia Weill, about the first women's delegation to China in 1973, was released theatrically and on PBS, and was nominated for the year's Academy Award for Best Documentary Feature Film.
+In 1975, MacLaine's documentary film The Other Half of the Sky: A China Memoir, co-directed with film and television director Claudia Weill, about the first women's delegation to China in 1973, was released theatrically and on PBS, and was nominated for the year's Academy Award for Best Documentary Feature Film.

-MacLaine returned to onstage live performances during the 1970s.
+MacLaine returned to onstage live performances in the 1970s.
 In 1976, she appeared in a series of concerts at the London Palladium and New York's Palace Theatre.
 The latter of these was released as the live album Shirley MacLaine Live at the Palace.